BonsonW/slorado/README.md

 # Slorado

-Slorado is a simplified version of [Dorado](https://github.com/nanoporetech/dorado) built on top of SLOW5 format and reduced dependecies so that it can be (relatively) easily compiled.
+Slorado is a simplified version of [Dorado](https://github.com/nanoporetech/dorado) built on top of [S/BLOW5 format](https://www.nature.com/articles/s41587-021-01147-4) and reduced dependecies so that it can be (relatively) easily compiled.
 A minimum g++ version of 5.4 is required.

+Slorado is mainly for research and educational purposes and performance is currently not the key goal.
+Slorado will only support a minimal set of features and may not be up to date with Dorado.
-Slorado is mainly for research purposes and still under development.
-Slorado is slower than Dorado and not all features are implemented.
-A feature rich version of Dorado that supports SLOW5 (called slow5-dorado) can be found [here](https://github.com/hiruna72/slow5-dorado).
+A feature rich, fast and up to date version of Dorado that supports S/BLOW5 (called slow5-dorado) can be found [here](https://github.com/hiruna72/slow5-dorado).

 ## Compilation and running